The Power of A Good Story

 The setting of a story refers to the physical and social context in which the events take place.
 It can include the time, place, and social environment.
 The setting can be an essential element in shaping the story and adding depth to it.
 The setting can help to create the mood, establish the tone, and provide a backdrop for the characters.

 In some stories, the setting can be a character itself.
 It can have a significant impact on the plot and the characters.
-For example, in the novel “Wuthering Heights” by Emily Bronte, the setting of the moors plays a significant role in shaping the story.
+In the novel “Wuthering Heights” by Emily Bronte, the setting of the moors plays a significant role in shaping the story.
 The wild and remote landscape reflects the turbulent emotions of the characters and creates a sense of isolation and loneliness.

 The Significance of Themes: How They Give Meaning to the Story